Lillian Mbabazi: Personal life

 Mbabazi was in a relationship with the late musician Mowzey Radio (25 January 1985 – 1 February 2018), with whom she had two children.
 The couple had supposedly been together since their time at Makerere University, before their break up a few months into 2015.
-After the couple got their first child, they faced a number of issues that eventually lead to the break up.
+After the couple got their first child, they faced a number of issues that eventually led to the break up.